syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Interaction.md

   	 function ondrop(args) {
     	 	if (args.target && args.element) {
+            //Cancelling the drop event here and add the dragged node and create the connection between dragged node and dropped over the node.
-            //Cancelling the drop event to prevent to dropping of node in diagram args.cancel = true;
+            //This is due to we can able to the establish connection only if the node exist and node will be added into diagram after drop event execution. args.cancel = true;
             var diagram = $("#DiagramContent").ejDiagram("instance");
             //Element that is being dropped